The Funniest (True!) News Headlines From Across the Country

 “Sask. ranchers stunned as beaver herds 150 cattle”

 Beavers are fascinating animals: they’re capable of building giant dams, remain monogamous, and even have transparent “third eyelids” that act as underwater goggles.
 Another fun fact: they can act as herders!
 In 2017, Saskatchewan rancher Adrienne Ivey and her husband were surprised to see 150 of their heifers crowded together on their pasture.
 Upon closer investigation, they realized that the cattle were following a single beaver that had wandered onto their ranch.
+Of all the funny headlines to come out of Canada, this one is perhaps the most incredible.

 “Gray jay?
 Canadians ruffled over national bird they’ve never heard of”